 By 2003, the company moved to the mainland in the hands of new partners who joined the Graces.
 Brothers Tom and Bill Laurita together with Rufus and Susan Williams and several others, moved the looms, sheep, and ideals of the company to Northport, about two hours south of Swans Island, and began weaving in a 1780 farmhouse.
 They were able to find weavers and finishers in the Midcoast area, allowing the company to flourish.

-Today Swans Island Blankets is known as Swans Island.
+Today, Swans Island Blankets is known as Swans Island Company.
 The original promise the Graces made to themselves and their customers to hand-make everything in authentic fashion and always to the highest possible standard continues to be the foundation of the company.
 Expanding from blankets to other woven products using the winter and summer weight fabrics was a natural step.
 Now people can decorate their homes with throws and pillows, wrap baby in merino blankets, and wear beautiful Swans Island scarves and wraps.